Nevada Security Deposit Laws

 Nevada’s Security Deposit Limit

 Most state laws include a limit to how much a landlord can charge their tenants for a security deposit.
 In Nevada, the maximum amount a landlord can charge is 3 months’ rent.
-If both the landlord and tenant agree, surety bonds may be used as security deposits.
+If both the landlord and tenant agree, surety bonds may be used as deposits.

 A Nevada landlord may also ask for an additional pet deposit if applicable, and this is usually between 1-2 months’ rent.
 However, due to the Federal Fair Housing Act, landlords may not ask for a pet deposit from tenants with service animals.